Basic Law Enforcement Training (BLET)

 Many agencies now will agree to hire you and send you to Basic Law Enforcement Training, instead of sponsoring you.
 This process takes longer, so should you have an interest in being hired, you need to start the process for entry into the Basic Law Enforcement Training Program a few months in advance of the start date of the academy.

 Included in the Basic Law Enforcement Training packet provided at orientation, is a sponsorship form that needs to be signed by someone at a law enforcement agency.
-GTCC will accept a sponsorship from any agency in North Carolina to include: a municipality, county, or North Carolina state.
+GTCC will accept a sponsorship from any agency in North Carolina, such as a municipality, county, or North Carolina state.

 The signed sponsorship form from the agency waives your tuition with the North Carolina Community College System for the program.